 Total Land Area

 This area contains an open hay field abutting Hill Road.
 The field is being mowed regularly to prevent reversion to forest.
 The remainder of the site is wooded.
 In the clearing there is a stone bench near the corner of the stone wall.
 There are good views to the south and southwest.
 Look for dogwoods near the clearing at the top of the hill.

 The town purchased this 31.5 acres for conservation land in 1976 for $41,300.
 The state reimbursed the town almost one half of the purchase price.

 The view from Steele Farm is one of the town’s most beautiful scenic vistas.
-The fields have been used seasonally for pasturing cattle.
-Remnants of a Christmas tree farm on the site have provided trees for residents until recently.
+The fields have been used seasonally for pasturing cattle, and are now mowed to maintain grasslands.
+Bobolinks, a rare grassland bird, nest there in the spring and summer.
+Remnants of a Christmas tree farm on the site have provided trees for residents.
 Glades of spruce and pines are now reaching maturity.
 There are also remnants of an apple orchard on the western hillside.
 Two ponds provide refuge for waterfowl and bird life.
 The back, or southern end, of the parcel is wetlands.

 Steele Farm contains a historic farmhouse and barn.
 The farmhouse in an 18th century post and beam structure.
 The barn was built to replace a previous one blown down in the 1958 hurricane.
 The foundation for the barn includes parts of grave stones from the North Cemetery that were damaged or destroyed by falling trees during the same hurricane.

 The ice house on the Steele Farm property was donated by the West family of Boxborough in 1997 and moved to its current site by volunteers from the Boxborough Historical Society in 1998.
 For more information on the ice house, please visit the Boxborough Historical Society’s home page which can be found on the town’s website under community organizations.